g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 Similar to the previous example, `MyApp` is a stateless widget with a `MaterialApp` containing a `Scaffold`.
 Inside the `Scaffold`, there's an `AppBar` and a `Center` widget with an `ElevatedButton`.
 When the button is pressed, it calls the `authenticateWithAppAuth()` function.
 `authenticateWithAppAuth()` is a placeholder function where you can implement OAuth 2.0 or Firebase Authentication.
 Inside this function, you can use methods like `appAuth.authorizeAndExchangeCode` to initiate the OAuth flow or Firebase Authentication methods.
 In case of authentication failure, it prints the error.

-These examples demonstrate how to implement authentication using `flutter_auth0` for OAuth 2.0 authentication and `flutter_appauth` for OAuth 2.0 or Firebase Authentication.
-They provide a structured way to handle authentication in your Flutter app, allowing users to securely sign in and access your app's features.

 ## Compliance with Data Protection Regulations
 Adhering to data protection regulations is crucial in the context of Flutter security and updates.
 In the case of Flutter: